Visual Structures Helps Visual Reasoning: Addressing the Binding Problem in VLMs: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have achieved remarkable progress, matching or even surpassing human performance across a range of complex tasks~\cite{AlphaGeometry, luo2025large, lopez2023can, kim2024financial, kosinski2024evaluating}.
-Despite significant advancements, Vision-Language Models (VLMs) still lag behind LLMs in core reasoning capabilities.
-While LLMs excel at symbolic and abstract reasoning, VLMs struggle with essential aspects of visual understanding.
+Large Language Models (LLMs) have recently achieved remarkable progress, matching or even surpassing human performance across a range of complex tasks~\cite{AlphaGeometry, luo2025large, lopez2023can, kim2024financial, kosinski2024evaluating}.
+Despite significant advancements, Large Vision-Language Models (LVLMs) still lag behind LLMs in core reasoning capabilities.
+While LLMs show strong symbolic and abstract reasoning, LVLMs struggle with essential aspects of visual understanding.
 They frequently miscount objects in cluttered or overlapping scenes~\cite{wang2024picture, rahmanzadehgervi2024vision}, perform poorly in spatial reasoning (e.g., identifying “left of” or “above”)~\cite{kamath2023s}, and often fail to accurately locate or recognize salient targets during visual search~\cite{main_ref}.
 Moreover, compositional and relational reasoning, where understanding critically depends on structured relationships between objects, remains a major challenge~\cite{wang2024picture}.
-These limitations indicate that VLMs, despite their power, lack key mechanisms for structured visual reasoning.
+These limitations indicate that LVLMs, despite their power, lack key mechanisms for structured visual reasoning.
 Consequently, their performance in these areas does not yet match that of language-only models in comparable text-based reasoning tasks.

 The limitations in visual reasoning tasks can largely be attributed to a fundamental challenge known as the \textit{binding problem}~\cite{main_ref}.
 Originating from cognitive science and neuroscience, the binding problem refers to the difficulty of correctly associating visual features (like shape and color) and spatial properties (such as location and orientation) with the right objects in a scene.
 It arises when a system must handle multiple entities simultaneously, leading to interference and misattribution of features \cite{treisman1980feature, treisman1982illusory, roskies1999binding}.
-In the context of VLMs, the binding problem manifests as errors in compositional understanding—models may recognize individual objects correctly but confuse or conflate their attributes.
+In the context of LVLMs, the binding problem manifests as errors in compositional understanding—models may recognize individual objects correctly but confuse or conflate their attributes.
 These issues are particularly prevalent in complex, cluttered scenes and persist across a range of model architectures and benchmarks.
-As a result, reliable multi-object reasoning and generalization of visual concepts to novel settings remain difficult for current VLMs.
+As a result, reliable multi-object reasoning and generalization of visual concepts to novel settings remain difficult for current LVLMs.